snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 ~~~~~~~~~~~~~~~~~~

 Global sensitivity analysis assesses the relative influence of parameters
-over the entire input space, typically defined as a hyper-rectangle
+over the entire input space, either between upper and lower bounds or over
-bounded by lower and upper limits on each parameter.
+the support of the parameters' probability distributions.
 Rather than
 examining behavior at a single point, global SA characterizes how
-parameters affect the response across all possible values within
+parameters affect the response over the range of plausible parameter values.
-their specified ranges.

-Global SA addresses questions such as: What is the general trend of
+Global SA addresses questions such as:
-the response over all values of a parameter?
-Does the response depend
+  - What is the general trend of the response over all values of a parameter?
-more nonlinearly on one factor than another?
-How do parameters interact
+  - Does the response depend more nonlinearly on one factor than another?
-to influence the response?
+  - How do parameters interact to influence the response?

 Global SA is performed by evaluating the response at well-distributed
-points in the input space (a design of computer experiments) and
-analyzing the resulting input/output pairs.
-Dakota primarily focuses
+points in the input space and analyzing the resulting input/output pairs.
-on global sensitivity analysis methods.
+Dakota primarily focuses on global sensitivity analysis methods.

 .. _`sa:concepts:measures`: